Stand-alone technology shows a 30% reduction in CO2 emissions and improved gas mileage.

 Overall, including highway driving, the prototype had 30% lower CO2 emissions than it had before the company fitted its energy saving transmission.
 The tests were conducted at Millbrook Proving Ground, one of only two locations in the UK officially approved for emissions testing by manufacturers.

-Artemis’ goal is to make hybrid cars an economic — not a lifestyle — choice.
+Artemis’ goal is to make hybrid cars an economical — not just a lifestyle — choice.
 Rather than using electric motors and batteries, the Artemis car uses its Digital Displacement hydraulic motors to drive the wheels and compressed gas to store energy.
 This makes the company’s hydraulic transmission potentially much more durable, lighter, and cheaper than electric hybrids.
 In most vehicles, the company expects substantially better fuel savings than electric hybrids.

 Artemis developed new transmission components and technology, then switched them with the standard manual transmission.
 The new transmission is automatic, but apart from this the new components fit in the same space as before, so the car looks and feels the same as it did before.